esegebart/CSharpWebApp/README.md

 This was very exciting as I want to be in application development and my current situation is more in DevOps, Embedded Systems, and Testing.
 Thank you for the opportunity to grow!

 I have used MVC before in a SmartHome thermostat I designed in school, you can view that here https://github.com/esegebart/SmartHomeThermostat_JavaFX.

 (This was when I was first learning GIT so my files are all added manually and hard to navigate and I unfortunately broke the computer with that project on it so here are some code samples:

 Main.java - https://github.com/esegebart/SmartHomeThermostat_JavaFX/blob/master/Main.java
 HolidayController - https://github.com/esegebart/SmartHomeThermostat_JavaFX/blob/master/HolidayController.java
 IncrementTempController - https://github.com/esegebart/SmartHomeThermostat_JavaFX/blob/master/IncrementTempController.java
 ProgramScreen - https://github.com/esegebart/SmartHomeThermostat_JavaFX/blob/master/ProgramScreen.java

-This was coded using Java 8 and JavaFx for the GUI)
+This was coded using Java 8 and JavaFx for the GUI.)

 ## Code style
 Since professional design and functionality was important to this project, I tried to hack a solution out first, but ran out of time.